 - Once you've identified potential mentors and research projects, complete the REU Application Form and follow the instructions regarding required supplementary documents listed at the end of the form, then e-mail your completed application and accompanying materials to email@example.com with the attachments sent as .pdf files.
 Reference letters may be submitted by the student or directly by the authors.
 If you have difficulty with the form, you can contact BIOS's Education Department at firstname.lastname@example.org or via phone at 441-297-1880 x 115.

 - Applications should be submitted no later than May 30, 2014.
 Applications received after this date may be evaluated if space is available.
 Applicants are usually notified by the end of June.
 In special circumstances, early consideration may be possible.

-Over the years, dozens of REU students have translated their hard work at BIOS into peer-reviewed publications in prominent scientific journals, providing a springboard to their future careers in ocean and atmospheric sciences.
-In addition, REU students have positive things to say about their experiences at BIOS:
+Over the years, dozens of REU students have translated their hard work at BIOS into peer-reviewed publications in prominent scientific journals and conference proceedings such as poster presentations, providing a springboard to their future careers in ocean and atmospheric sciences.
+As a result, REU students have positive things to say about their experiences at BIOS:

 - "My experience at BIOS really pushed me to learn and challenge myself.
 I thank you for your support.
 If you could create an institutional impact factor that measured an institution's cultivation of young intellects, quality of science , and educational outreach, it would be hard to surpass BIOS." -John Zablocki

 - "BIOS offered me something special: a chance to conduct my own research project.
 I experienced both the challenges and rewards of being fully responsible for a project.
 It will be the founding experience in what I hope to be a long career in science." -Eve Kille Sawyer